feagi/feagi/docs/DESIGN.md

 - Works across desktop, mobile, and potentially embedded platforms
 - Enables future web-based visualization and deployment options
 - Balances performance and portability requirements

+The implementation details of compute shaders and optimization techniques can be found in [burst_engine.md](burst_engine.md).

 #### Performance Optimizations